neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 updatedOn: '2024-08-02T17:25:18.435Z'
 ---

 Neon's logical replication feature allows you to replicate data from Amazon RDS PostgreSQL to Neon.
-The steps described can be used for a near-zero downtime migration.

 ## Prerequisites

 - A source database in Amazon RDS for PostgreSQL containing the data you want to replicate.
-If you need some data to play with, you can use the following statements to create a table with sample data:
+If you're just testing this out and need some data to play with, you can use the following statements to create a table with sample data:

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);